 In this field trip for members of the media, journalists will learn about cutting-edge approaches to combine citizen science, remote sensing data, and community engagement projects to influence the design of the city’s infrastructure.
 Through a comprehensive approach to building resilience, these projects aim to reduce flooding and subsidence, improve water quality, reduce the burden on existing drainage infrastructure, create inclusive workforce and economic development opportunities, and improve health and quality of life.

-The New Orleans flood investigation with ISEECHANGE is one of more than 40 Thriving Earth Exchange (TEX) projects currently underway or completed in the U.S. TEX is a program powered by AGU that brings communities together with Earth and space scientists to address local challenges related to natural resources, natural hazards and climate issues.
+The New Orleans flood investigation with ISEECHANGE is one of more than 40 Thriving Earth Exchange (TEX) projects currently underway or completed in the United States.
+TEX is a program powered by AGU that brings communities together with Earth and space scientists to address local challenges related to natural resources, natural hazards, and climate issues.
 ISEECHANGE is the nation’s first community crowdsourced climate and weather journal that empowers users to document environmental changes with others and discuss the impacts over time.

 The field trip will conclude with a media networking happy hour alongside AGU scientists and local experts.

-Where: The field trip will depart from the Hilton New Orleans Riverside, 2 Poydras St, New Orleans, Louisiana, 70130 and drop participants off at the happy hour location, which will be within walking distance of the New Orleans Convention Center.
-Further details on the trip and happy hour will be provided closer to the meeting.
+Where: The field trip will depart from the Hilton New Orleans Riverside, 2 Poydras St, New Orleans, LA 70130 and drop participants off at the happy hour location, Lucy’s Retired Surfers Bar, 701 Tchoupitoulas St, New Orleans, Louisiana, 70130, which is within walking distance of the New Orleans Convention Center.

 If you are unsure what media category you fit into, read AGU’s press eligibility guidelines here.